VCnockaert/dd4/readme.md

 ## Info

 This program was written as a submission to the [Decode Demcon Challenge #4](https://bit.ly/3yv0RmD).
-The goal was to create a schedule program which takes a list of shows with their corresponding starting and ending time slots and generates a schedule of these shows on multiple stages in such a way that shows dont overlap.
+The goal was to create a schedule program which takes a list of shows, with their corresponding starting and ending time slots, and generates a schedule of these shows on multiple stages in such a way that shows dont overlap.

 ## Usage

 The festival schedule generator is written using Python 3.11.9.
-The program reads in an ASCII text file containing the starting and endingtime slots of an arbitrary amount of shows.
+The program reads in an ASCII text file containing the starting and ending time slots of an arbitrary amount of shows.
 These shows are then scheduled on as many different stages as required.
 The format of the input file is the same as inducated in the challenge description:

 ```
 show_1 29 33